mvcds/hubi/README.md

 4. You want to reuse a repository's slice of the domain (the way you've coded the model) in another repository from different projects.
 This is the least advisable scenario, as each repository generally has a slightly different perspective on how the domain looks like.

+## Basic Use

+Declare how your domain should look like in a YAML file, refered to as [domain file](domain-file), and then execute `hubi` with the options provided by its [API :star:](./docs/api.md).

+Each one of this files is responsible for a piece of the domain.
+Its rules can be found at `hubi`'s [domain file guide :green_book:](./docs/domain-file-guide.md).

-## Installation
+### Installation

 > As `hubi` is a development tool, it is recommended that each project have it installed by using the developer flag.

 ```
 $ npm i hubi --save-dev
 ```

-## Basic Use

-Declare how your domain should look like in a YAML file, refered to as [domain file](domain-file), and then execute `hubi` with the options provided by its [API :star:](./docs/api.md).

-Each one of this files is responsible for a piece of the domain.
-Its rules can be found at `hubi`'s [domain file guide :green_book:](./docs/domain-file-guide.md).

 ### Example